Titusz87/MazeProject/README.md

 Maze Solver using A* Algorithm

-A console-based maze navigation application that implements the A* search algorithm to find optimal paths through grid-based mazes.
+A console-based maze navigation application that implements the A* search algorithm to find optimal paths through a grid-based maze.

 Overview